 The example below shows how to register a type as a BNF using the bnf command.
-Some of the proof obligations are best viewed with the theory ~~/src/HOL/Library/Cardinal_Notations.thy imported.
+Some of the proof obligations are best viewed with the bundle "cardinal_syntax" included.

 The type is simply a copy of the function space $d \Rightarrow a$, where a is live and d is dead.
 We introduce it together with its map function, set function, predicator, and relator.